zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

         ...some otherresource data..
 ```

-This is making one preflight request for each `MsPortalFx.Base.Net.ajax` request.
-In the extreme case, if network latency were the dominant factor this would be a 50% overhead.
+This code makes one preflight request for each `MsPortalFx.Base.Net.ajax` request.
+In the extreme case, if network latency were the dominant factor, this would be a 50% overhead.

 </details>
 <details>